-Although the French braid is far from a new hairstyle, it has seen an incredible return to popularity in recent years.
-From celebrities to street style stars and just about everyone in between, ladies all over the world are once again practising their braiding techniques and nailing this timeless hairstyle.
+Although the French braid is far from a new hairstyle, it has recently increased in popularity.
+From celebrities to street style stars and just about everyone in between, ladies worldwide are once again practicing their braiding techniques and nailing this timeless hairstyle.
 Loved for its intricate appearance yet relatively simple creation, the French braid is a fantastic style for all women, not just those who are experienced braiders.
-Additionally, with plenty of options of how to rock the style, there’s a French braid for every taste and occasion.
+Additionally, with plenty of options for how to rock the style, there’s a French braid for every taste and occasion.
 So, why not give this trend a try?
-All you need is some inspiration to get you started, and we can help.
-Here is our roundup of the most stunning French braid hairstyles to try right now.
+All you need is some inspiration to get you started; we can help.
+Here is our roundup of the most stunning French braids to try right now.

 Before you can start braiding your hair, you need to understand what a French braid is.
-Also, it’s essential to know the difference between French and Dutch braids as the two styles are similar and often confused.
+Also, it’s essential to know the difference between French and Dutch braids, as they are similar and often confused.
 To create both French and Dutch braids, you use three sections of hair, gradually adding more to each section each time you move it to the middle.
 However, a Dutch version works as an inside-out or reverse French braid.
-With a French braid, you weave the outer sections over the top of the centre section, but with a Dutch braid, you twist them underneath the centre strands.
+You weave the outer sections over the top of the center section with a French braid, but with a Dutch braid, you twist them underneath the center strands.
 The result is that the Dutch braid stands out more than the softer appearance of the traditional French braid.

 French Braid Hairstyles